nathann07/checkly-assessment/README.md

     },
 ```

-and paste them into the desired CheckGroup, such as the one defined in playwright-group.check.ts.
+and remove the browserChecks and multiStepChecks properties from the CheckGroup defined in playwright-group.check.ts.

 ## Project Structure

-This project holds all checks within the `src/__checks__` folder, with playwright tests living in the `src/__checks__/playwright-tests` folder.
+This project holds all checks within the `src/__checks__` folder, with Playwright tests living in the `src/__checks__/playwright-tests` folder.

 - Running `npx checkly test` will look for `.check.ts` files and `.spec.ts` files in the `__checks__` and `__checks__/playwright` directories, respectively, and execute them in a dry run.